alfie-ns/alfie-ns.github.io/about.md

 }
 </style>

-  <b>Lines with empty checkboxes are concepts I wish to explore conceptually, aiming to understand them fully and in-depth throughout my studies.</b>
+  <b>Lines with empty checkboxes are concepts I wish to explore fully and in-depth throughout my studies.</b>

   - [X] [ ] [ ] Driven to excel and deliver impactful solutions

   - [X] [ ] [ ] Strong analytical and problem-solving skills